Vermont Licensing Overview for Manicurists and Nail Technicians

 General Guidelines for Manicurists and Nail Technicians in Vermont

 Specific requirements to perform manicures and nail services can generally be used as a guideline, but make sure to check with your local governing rules and regulations.

 Who’s allowed to perform these services?

 Requirements and license preparation for manicurists and nail technicians

-Education is paramount to earning a nail technician license.
-It is essential that you complete a series of nail technician courses that total at least 400 clock hours.
-Vermont’s approved nail technician schools are located in the cities of:
+Vermont requires you to complete a series of nail technician courses that total at least 400 clock hours.
+Vermont’s approved nail technician schools are located in:

-As part of your education requirements, you will complete a curriculum that includes the following manicurist courses:
+As part of your education requirements you will complete a curriculum that includes these courses:

 Manicuring and pedicuring